Keyri-Co/passkey-manager/readme.md

 ### Checking Registration Status

-Check if the user has a Passkey on your site with their current browser.
+To check if a user has already registered a Passkey with your site, use the following method:

 ```javascript
 const status = await keyManager.manager.RegistrationStatus();